bitnami/charts/bitnami/redis/README.md

 ### Host Kernel Settings

-Redis may require some changes in the kernel of the host machine to work as expected, in particular increasing the `somaxconn` value and disabling transparent huge pages.
+Redis(TM) may require some changes in the kernel of the host machine to work as expected, in particular increasing the `somaxconn` value and disabling transparent huge pages.
 To do so, you can set up a privileged initContainer with the `sysctlImage` config values, for example:

 ```